Khan/style-guides/style/react.md

 If possible, re-use existing components, especially low-level, pure components that emit HTML directly.
-If you write a new such one, and it finds a user in a different project, put it in a shared location such as the react.js package.
+If you write a new such one, and it finds a use in a different project, put it in a shared location such as the react.js package.

 The standard shared location for useful components that have been